devOpifex/ambiorix-site/docs/ambiorix/07-response.md

 - `self`: The Request class instance.
 - `content`: String.
 [File] content of the template.
 - `data`: Named list.
 Passed from the `render()` method.
-- `ext`: File extension of the template file.
+- `ext`: String.
+File extension of the template file.

 Include `...` in your hook to ensure it will handle potential updates to hooks in the future.